Darius Vâlcov

-Darius Vâlcov (born 25 March 1977) is a Romanian politician who served as Minister of Finance, Mayor of Slatina and Senator.
+Darius Vâlcov (born 25 March 1977) was a Romanian politician who served as Minister of Finance, Mayor of Slatina and Senator.

 Education

 Vâlcov has obtained in 2008 a PhD degree from the Bucharest Academy of Economic Studies, but was accused to have plagiarised over half of his PhD thesis.
 He countered accusing the Romanian Intelligence Service (SRI) of making up the accusations.

 Political activity

 He was elected Mayor of Slatina twice (in 2004 and 2008) on the behalf of the Democratic-Liberal Party.
 In 2012, he resigned from the party and joined the Social Democratic Party (PSD), being elected a Senator.

 Between August and December 2014 he was the Budget Minister in the Third Ponta Cabinet, while from December 2014 to March 2015, he was the Minister of Finance in the Fourth Ponta Cabinet.

 In June 2019 he resigned as economic advisor to the Prime Minister, in the wake of the imprisonment for corruption of his PSD political mentor, Liviu Dragnea.